-Kuwait moves annual DC party to Trump's hotel
+Kuwait moves annual Washington party to Trump's hotel

-WASHINGTON (AP) — One of the Middle East’s richest kingdoms said Tuesday it would host its annual Washington party at Donald Trump’s new hotel, underscoring the president-elect’s unusual status as the owner of a major venue for events in the U.S. capital.
+WASHINGTON (AP) — One of the Middle East’s richest nations said Tuesday it would host its annual Washington party at Donald Trump’s new hotel, underscoring the president-elect’s unusual status as the owner of a major venue for events in the U.S. capital.

-Salem Al-Sabah, Kuwait’s ambassador to the U.S., said the party would take place Feb.
+Salem Al Sabah, Kuwait’s ambassador to the U.S., said the party would take place Feb.
 25, adding that he hopes guests like the “new hotel in town.”
 He said no one pressed him to move the Kuwaiti National Day event from its regular venue at the Four Seasons.
 Although Kuwait did not have a contract with the Four Seasons for the party, the date had been set aside for it to possibly take place there.

 “I do not know President-elect Trump,” the ambassador told The Associated Press in a telephone interview.
 “I do not know any of his people.
 None of his people have contacted me.”
 He added: “I thought would be exciting for our guests to see a new venue.
 It looks great.
 It looks cool.
 So let’s do it.”

-Al-Sabah noted that last year’s reception occurred at the Newseum, a museum promoting the media.
+Al Sabah noted that last year’s reception occurred at the Newseum, a museum promoting the media.

 Most Read Stories